iriskern/kulturbueRO-capstone/README.md

 # kulturbüRO capstone project

-find all events in the rosenheim district
+find all events in and around rosenheim